technmsg/spcrew.org/content/support.md

 ## Amazon

-Browse Amazon.com using this link and we'll receive a small referral fee from purchases through our affiliation with [Amazon Associates](https://affiliate-program.amazon.com/).
-The prices you pay are not affected in any way.
+Browse Amazon.com using this link and we'll receive a small referral fee from purchases through our affiliation with Amazon Associates.
+Purchase prices are not affected in any way.

 [https://www.amazon.com?tag=sptech-20](https://www.amazon.com?tag=sptech-20)